BroCodeAT/watten.py/Commands.md

 - to: str → Name of the Client to send the Command to
 - name: str → The Name of the Client that is now connected

+### CONNECTION_REFUSE
+    There is already a Client connected with the given name

 ### NEW_CARD
     The Client Receives new Cards